The 2023 cycle runs from August 15 – September 12, 2023.

-The Community Foundation for Brevard uses a competitive grant process to award medical research grants from its Kenneth R. Finken and Dorothy Hallam Finken Endowment Fund.
+The Community Foundation for Brevard uses a competitive grant process to award medical research grants from its Kenneth R. Finken and Dorothy Hallam Finken endowment fund as well as its Frank R. Leslie endowment fund.
 The overall goal of the program is to support research in the fields of Alzheimer’s, cancer, and other pervasive diseases.

-In 2022, the program will focus exclusively on Alzheimer’s research and funds will be awarded through one grantmaking round.
+In 2023, the program will focus exclusively on cancer research and funds will be awarded through one grantmaking round.
 Award recommendations are made by the Community Foundation’s Medical Research Advisory Committee.
 Information and guidelines about the annual Medical Research Grant process are outlined below.

-The program’s 2022 priority is Alzheimer’s disease with the following equally important areas of focus:
+The program’s 2023 priority is cancer with the following equally important areas of focus: